The Registration Process

 1. A late payment fee of 10% of outstanding License Fee is payable for each calendar year of non-payment of Annual License Fee.

-1. After 2-consecuitve years of non-renewal of License Fee, the name of the Engineer is removed from the Registrar of Engineers in the third year of non-payment of the Annual Practice Fees.
+1. After 2-consecuitve years of non-renewal of License Fee, the name of the Engineer is removed from the Register of Engineers in the third year of non-payment of the Annual Practice Fees.

 1. There is a fee for reinstatement of an Engineer’s License.